 - Decorative:, depicting just human beings or animals without any other meaning that just being beautiful.

-- Denmark and Sweden show more or less the same situation as in the Netherlands, although saints' statues almost not exist.
+- Denmark, Sweden and Finland show more or less the same situation as in the Netherlands, although saints' statues almost not exist.

 - Germany, of commemorative and folkloristic sculptures almost equal numbers are found, saints' statues are found only in the Roman Catholic regions and decorative sculptures are quite rare; folkloristic sculptures are often with multiple figures and with a fountain.

-- France and Belgium, we found almost exclusive commemorative sculptures, and saints' statues.
+- France, Great Britain, Belgium, the Baltic States and Madeira, we found almost exclusive commemorative sculptures, and saints' statues.
 Especially in France a great number of war memorials.

 - Russia, we visited only Moscow, from the 226 sculptures we photographed, 196 belong to the first category (1a), the few others belong to the folkloristic category.